smckech/lordcephei.github.io/pages/lmtut.md

 	$ lmf ctrl.ext −−band:fn=syml −−rs=1,0

-The switch *−−band:fn=syml*{: style="color: blue"} specifies a band structure calculation with the appropriate data, the second switch *−−rs=1,0*{: style="color: green"} tells the program to read from the *rst.ext*{: style="color: green"} file (1st digit is 1) and not to write to the *rst.ext*{: style="color: green"} file (2nd digit is 0), this is recommended so you always use the same self-consistent density with out altering each run.
+The switch *−−band:fn=syml*{: style="color: blue"} specifies a band structure calculation with the appropriate data, the second switch *−−rs=1,0*{: style="color: green"} tells the program to read from the *rst.ext*{: style="color: green"} file (1st digit is 1) and not to write to the *rst.ext*{: style="color: green"} file (2nd digit is 0), this is recommended so you always use the same self-consistent density without altering each run.

 {::nomarkdown}</div>{:/}